 One thing about phone and email conversations is they are often right down to business.
-Somehow ‘small talk’ and social graces need not apply.
-Therefore, make an effort to slow and soften your conversational approach, and even try to work some humor into the dialogue.
-This personal touch may go a long way in helping to build relationship with clients.
+Somehow small talk and social graces need not apply.
+Therefore, make an effort to slow and soften your conversational approach, and even try to work some humor into the dialogue when appropriate.
+This personal touch may go a long way in helping to build relationships with clients.

 13. Anticipating needs